 3.2.
-Combination with the MPEG AAC standard
+Combination with the MPEG AAC Standard

-In this experiment, we use the state-of-the-art MPEG AAC compression scheme and combine it with our CSTQ algorithm in order to achieve progressive coding.
-For this, we keep the AAC scheme unchanged up to the point where Huffman coding is employed, then apply the CSTQ algorithm to realize the compression of the quantizer indices.
-In all experiments, the reference software of [13] was used.
+In this experiment, we use the state-of-the-art MPEG AAC compression scheme and combine it with our STC algorithm in order to achieve progressive coding.
+For this, we keep the AAC scheme unchanged up to the point where Huffman coding is employed, then apply the STC algorithm to carry out the compression of the quantizer indices.
+The quantizer indices form a sparse representation of the audio signal.
+In the experiment, the reference software of [18] was used.